mendersoftware/mender-docs/01.Getting-started/02.On-premise-installation/04.Deploy-a-system-update-demo/docs.md

 ### A device or two to test with

-You need one or more BeagleBone Black or Raspberry Pi 3.
+You need one or more Raspberry Pi 3 devices.
 To make it easy to provision the device we will use a SD card to store the OS, so you will need one SD card (8 GB or larger) per device.

-### Disk image and Artifacts
+### Disk image

-Get the disk image and Artifacts for your board(s) from [the Downloads section](../../../downloads#disk-images).
+Get the disk image for your board(s) from [the Downloads section](../../../downloads#disk-images).

 !!!
 It is possible to use this tutorial with _any_ physical board, as long as you have integrated Mender with it.
 In this case you cannot use the demo Artifacts we provide in this tutorial, but you need to build your own artifacts as described in [Building a Mender Yocto Project image](../../../artifacts/yocto-project/building).